MarkCBB/MongoDB-ASP.NET-Session-State-Store/Readme.md

     </system.web>
 ```

-Now you can get stated using Session State Store.
+Now you can get started using Session State Store.

-For primitive types you can use a direct way:
+For primitive types you can use a direct way. **For objects in different requests JSON parse is required.
+Parse is not required in the same request code block**:

 ```C#
 //Set primitive value